CLASS ATTENDANCE POLICIES

 Ticket Appeal Process

+An appeals process has been established to provide students with the opportunity to be heard and explain unusual circumstances surrounding the receipt of ticket.
 A student may appeal a ticket within 15 days of issuance (date of ticket) to the Parking Appeals Committee by going to the Web site at: lemoyne.thepermitstore.com.
 An email confirmation will be sent confirming receipt of the appeal.
+Do not pay for you ticket while your appeal is pending.
 When the Parking Appeals Committee has reviewed the appeal and rendered a decision an email will be sent with the Appeals Committee decision.
 The Appeals Committee is made up of three students and the Committee's decision is binding and final.
 Appeals will not be accepted after 15 days.
-Faculty/Staff can not appeal a ticket.
+Employees cannot appeal a ticket.

 To avoid further penalties and resolve the citation, you must pay the fine indicated on the front of the ticket within 15 days from the date the ticket was issued.
-To pay go online to lemoyne.thepermitstore.com or mail the ticket, along with a check or money order to SCAPAY - P.O.
-Box 2358, Santa Barbara, CA 93120-2358.
-A $20.00 late fee will be added to all tickets not paid within 15 days.
+To pay go online to: lemoyne.thepermitstore.com or mail the ticket, along with a check or money order to SCAPAY - P.O.
+Box 2358, Santa Barbara, CA 93120-2358

 Le Moyne College is located on private property.
 As such, any professional photographers or videographers, or any non-professional individuals or groups who are not members of the College community may only obtain photos/video on the property of Le Moyne College with the permission of the Office of Communications.